Safeeya-Munawwar/Edu_Certify-ResultSheet_and_Certificate_Generator/README.md

 # 🎓 Edu Certify - Result Sheet and Certificate Generator

 **Edu Certify** is a web-based application designed for educational institutes to efficiently generate academic result sheets and class certificates for students.
-It supports **role-based dashboards** for admins and lecturers, allows **secure data management**, and provides **PDF generation** for results and certificates.
+It supports **role-based dashboards** for super admin, institute admins,  lecturers and, studnets allows **secure data management**, and provides **PDF generation** for results and certificates.

 ---